Instant Pot Chicken Pot Pie Soup is the perfect comfort food. It’s creamy, filling, and full of delicious chicken and vegetables.

 If you enjoy the ingredients in this Instant Pot Chicken Pot Pie Soup then you’ll love my Chicken and Dumplings just as much.
 This recipes comes together incredibly easy and it’ll fool the family into thinking it took hours on the stove.

-- 2 lbs gold potatoes, peeled and quartered
+- 2 pounds gold potatoes, peeled and quartered

 - 3 carrots, sliced